kevinylo/ShipmentDriver/README.md

 Various modules
 ### app
 - Thin layer of module primary for dagger injection as well as manifest in this case
-- System wide initialization for libraries could also be in here
+- System wide initialization for libraries could also be in hereCancel changes
 ### mrp/mvi (core-basemrp)
 - Model Renderer Presenter is a Model-View-Intent based paradigm focusing on states/intents and its unidirectional between presenter and the view
 - Activity implements the renderer interface (for view initiated actions such as driver selected and pull down to refresh)